-- 2.3.3 SO3 also includes a number of sub-objectives which refers specifically to protecting ecological assets and internationally important sites within the district.
-The four sub-objectives comprise: - 'Recognising and respecting the international importance of Morecambe Bay, Morecambe Bay Pavements, Bowland fells, Leighton Moss and Calf Hill/Crag Wood, where possible securing opportunities for habitat restoration and enhancement within them and protecting them from inappropriate development and increased recreational pressure' - 'Conserving and enhancing the natural beauty and special qualities of the district's two Areas of Outstanding Natural Beauty (AONB), securing appropriate opportunities for sustainable growth linked to the natural environment landscape capacity' - 'Providing new and maintaining existing ecological corridors, preventing habitat fragmentation and allowing species adaptation and migration'
+2.3.3 SO3 also includes a number of sub-objectives which refers specifically to protecting ecological assets and internationally important sites within the district.
+The four sub-objectives comprise:

-• 'Establishing clearly defined Green Belt boundaries, including the identification of safeguarded land, which will be robust and endure for the long term.'
+- 'Recognising and respecting the international importance of Morecambe Bay and Duddon Estuary, Morecambe Bay Pavements, Bowland fells, Leighton Moss and Calf Hill/Crag Wood, where possible securing opportunities for habitat restoration and enhancement within them and protecting them from inappropriate development and increased recreational pressure' - Conserving and enhancing the natural beauty and special qualities of the district's two Areas of Outstanding Natural Beauty (AONB), securing appropriate opportunities for sustainable growth linked to the natural environment landscape capacity' - 'Providing new and maintaining existing ecological corridors, preventing habitat fragmentation and allowing species adaptation and migration, preventing habitat fragmentation and allowing species adaptation and migration, protecting natural features which provide local distinctiveness including mature trees and ancient woodland, hedgerows and ponds' - 'Establishing clearly defined Green Belt boundaries, including the identification of safeguarded land, which will be robust and endure for the long term.'